-National strategy • The recommended medium term measures (3-5 years) for and action plan for mitigation measures in road transport sector include pilot testing of low carbon electric vehicles. development, 2012 • The recommended road transport mitigation measures include improvement of the public transport to make it safe, affordable and responsive to demand, and promote the decrease the increasing number of private vehicles.
-Eleventh Five Year Promotion of electric vehicles to address environmental issues and Plan, 2013-18 reduce dependency on fossil fuel, is one of the key programmes planned for the Transport Sector, according to the FYP. • Setting up of Bus Rapid Transport systems in Thimphu and Phuentsholing to address traffic congestion and control emissions, is one of the key programmes planned for the Transport Sector, according to the FYP.
-National • The recommended mitigation measures for transport sector include Environment "promotion of electric passenger buses & cars, and development of Strategy for infrastructure for their operation and maintenance, such as charging Sustainable stations along highways and in urban centres and facilities for safe Development, 2015 disposal of used batteries". • The recommended mitigation measures for transport sector also include improvement of urban public transport systems in terms of area coverage and service by introducing Intelligent Transportation System with particular attention to route management, transport schedule and timely movement, passenger safety, and information and communication.
-National strategy • The recommended medium term measures (3-5 years) for and action plan for mitigation measures in road transport sector include pilot testing of low carbon electric vehicles. development, 2012 • The recommended road transport mitigation measures include improvement of the public transport to make it safe, affordable and responsive to demand, and promote the decrease the increasing number of private vehicles.
-Bhutan's Intended • NAMA interventions are in direct alignment with one of the key Nationally strategies, which is development of a low carbon transport system.
-Determined The strategy also includes promoting non-fossil fuel powered Contribution, 2015 vehicles such as electric and fuel cell vehicles. • The strategy also includes improvement of mass transit and demand side management of personal modes of transport, promotion of non-motorized transport, and the use of appropriate intelligent transport systems.
+National strategy and action plan for low carbon development, 2012 The recommended medium term measures (3-5 years) for mitigation measures in road transport sector include pilot testing of electric vehicles.
+The recommended road transport mitigation measures include improvement of the public transport to make it safe, affordable and responsive to demand, and promote the decrease in the number of private vehicles.
+Promotion of electric vehicles to address environmental issues and Plan , 2013-18 Fromotion of electric venicles to address environmental issues and reduce dependency on fossil fuel, is one of the key programs planned for the Transport Sector, according to the FYP.
+Setting up of Bus Rapid Transport systems in Thimphu and Phuentsholing to address traffic congestion and control emissions is one of the key programs planned for the Transport Sector, according to the FYP.
+National Environment Strategy for Sustainable Development, 2015 The recommended mitigation measures for the transport sector include, "promotion of electric passenger buses and cars, and development of infrastructure for their operation and maintenance, such as charging stations along highways and in urban centres and facilities for safe disposal of used batteries".
+The recommended mitigation measures for the transport sector also include improvement of urban public transport systems in terms of area coverage and service by introducing Intelligent Transportation Systems with particular attention to route management, transport schedule and timely movement, passenger safety, and information and communication.
+National strategy and action plan for low carbon development, 2012 The recommended medium term measures (3-5 years) for mitigation measures in the road transport sector include pilot testing of electric vehicles.
+The recommended road transport mitigation measures also include improvement of the public transport to make it safe, affordable and responsive to demand, and promote the decrease of the number of private vehicles.
+Bhutan's Intended Nationally Determined Contribution, 2015 NAMA interventions are in direct alignment with one of the key strategies, which is development of a low carbon transport system.
+The strategy also includes promoting non-fossil fuel powered vehicles such as electric and fuel cell vehicles.
+The strategy also includes improvement of mass transit and demand side management of personal modes of transport, promotion of non-motorized transport, and the use of appropriate intelligent transport systems.